By Sean Moreland

 The Internet is rife with responses to the series that emphasize, earnestly or otherwise, its fright-factor, ability to induce fainting, vomiting, etc. Some of these seem more like a William Castle-esque viral campaign than “authentic” self-reported responses to the series, but I have no doubt that many viewers were truly disturbed or triggered by some of its scenes.

-I didn’t do any of those things (although I did cry a few times, and got a few solid startles.)
-But there were a few moments in the series that had my anxiety rising into concerning territory (one advantage to Netflix being that I can turn the thing off and come back to it when I’m calmer.)
+I didn’t do any of those things (although I did cry a few times, and got some solid startles.)
+But there were a few moments in the series that had my anxiety rising into concerning territory (one advantage to Netflix being that I can turn the thing off and come back to it when I’m calmer; I had to do that while watching Flanagan’s earlier film Hush, which came close to causing me a panic attack.)

-All of these moments centred around Nell’s character.
+All of these moments in the series centred around Nell’s character.
 As I’ve already said, I’ve felt a kinship with the novel’s Nell, a lonely, longing, somewhat schizoid and Quixotic character since childhood.
-Her counterpart in the series (portrayed by Victoria Pedretti) really resonated with me.
+Her counterpart in the series (skillfully portrayed by Victoria Pedretti as an adult, and Violet McGraw as a child) really resonated with me.
 Her distraught phone calls to her family the night of her death, their belated realization that they weren’t there for her when she called, their guilt that they didn’t do enough to help her….
 I had trouble sitting through that.
 It’s the kind of thing I dread having to face on a daily basis.

 Strangely, though, it was the series’ portrayal of Nell’s sleep paralysis that most disturbed me.
 Those scenes very closely resembled by own experiences of sleep paralysis, particularly those that occurred when I was in my teens, before I had any idea what I was experiencing.
 I was terrified to talk about those experiences with anybody, because I was convinced they were indicative of either impending death or “going crazy.”